Thematic analysis: Description

-Different approaches to thematic analysis
+Different approaches

 Coding reliability approaches have the longest history and are often little different from qualitative content analysis.
-As the name suggests they prioritise the measurement of coding reliability through the use of structured and fixed code books, the use of multiple coders who work independently to apply the code book to the data, the measurement of inter-rater reliability or inter-coder agreement (typically using Cohen's Kappa) and the determination of final coding through consensus or agreement between coders.
-These approaches are a form of qualitative positivism or small q qualitative research, which combine the use of qualitative data with data analysis processes and procedures based on the research values and assumptions of (quantitative) positivism - emphasising the importance of establishing coding reliability and viewing researcher subjectivity or 'bias' as a potential threat to coding reliability that must be contained and 'controlled for' to avoiding confounding the 'results' (with the presence and active influence of the researcher).
+As the name suggests they prioritise the measurement of coding reliability through the use of structured and fixed code books, the use of multiple coders who work independently to apply the code book to the data, the measurement of inter-rater reliability or inter-coder agreement (typically using Cohen's kappa) and the determination of final coding through consensus or agreement between coders.
+These approaches are a form of qualitative positivism or small q qualitative research, which combine the use of qualitative data with data analysis processes and procedures based on the research values and assumptions of (quantitative) positivism – emphasising the importance of establishing coding reliability and viewing researcher subjectivity or 'bias' as a potential threat to coding reliability that must be contained and 'controlled for' to avoiding confounding the 'results' (with the presence and active influence of the researcher).
 Boyatzis presents his approach as one that can 'bridge the divide' between quantitative (positivist) and qualitative (interpretivist) paradigms.
 Some qualitative researchers are critical of the use of structured code books, multiple independent coders and inter-rater reliability measures.
 Janice Morse argues that such coding is necessarily coarse and superficial to facilitate coding agreement.
 Braun and Clarke (citing Yardley) argue that all coding agreement demonstrates is that coders have been trained to code in the same way not that coding is 'reliable' or 'accurate' with respect to the underlying phenomena that is coded and described.